-usiness Electricity NMIs on deemed er account on the Victorian Default on the Victorian De under a deemed co be measured as at unt of small business electricity NMI fault Offer that purchase electricity intract or occupier account.
-This is the last calendar day of each dinclude both known and not-know tailer.
+Indicator: Small Business Electricity NMIs on deemed contracts or occupier account on the Victorian Default Offer (B031)

+Definition: The count of small business electricity NMIs on the Victorian Default Offer that purchase electricity under a deemed contract or occupier account.
+This is to be measured as at the last calendar day of each reporting month and include both known and not-know customers to the retailer.